DC Health Benefit Exchange (HBX) Standing Advisory Board

 Stephen Jefferson – Stephen Jefferson is a Stage-4 Hodgkin’s Lymphoma survivor, an active member and volunteer of the DC Cancer Consortium, and an active member of the Ward 8 Health Council.
 Mr. Jefferson is particularly interested in addressing healthcare disparities and the importance of primary care early detection and treatment compliant issues.
 Mr. Jefferson was chosen to satisfy categories 2 and 9, health insurance and Exchange consumers, and was appointed for a 4-year term.

 Laurie Kuiper – Laurie Kuiper is the Senior Director of Government Relations for Kaiser Permanente's Mid-Atlantic States Region.
 Since the passage of the Affordable Care Act in 2010, Ms. Kuiper has represented Kaiser's interests in the development of insurance exchanges in Washington DC, Maryland and Virginia.
 Prior to joining Kaiser Permanente in 2009, Ms. Kuiper was employed by America's Health Insurance Plans as a Regional Director in AHIP's State Policy & Advocacy Department.
-In this position, she directed AHIP's state government relations activities in the Midwest and Mid-Atlantic regions of the U.S. She was chosen to satisfy category (4) commercial sector health plans and was appointed to fulfill the two-year term of a Standing Advisory Board member who resigned.
+In this position, she directed AHIP's state government relations activities in the Midwest and Mid-Atlantic regions of the US.
+She was chosen to satisfy category (4) commercial sector health plans.
+She was initially appointed to fulfill a two-year term of an original Standing Advisory Board member who resigned.
+She was then appointed to a full four-year term that expires November 14, 2018.